Latitudinarian: Original meaning

-Thus, with no Archbishop of Canterbury officially announcing it, nor Lords adopting it, latitudinarianism was the operative philosophy of the English church in the 18th century.
+Thus, with no Archbishop of Canterbury officially adopting it, latitudinarianism was the operative philosophy of the English church in the 18th century.
 For the 18th-century English church in the United States (which would become the Episcopal Church after the American Revolution), some are of the opinion that latitudinarianism was the only practical course because the nation had official pluralism, diversity of opinion, and diffusion of clerical power.